bryantheastronaut/render-props-context/README.md

 ## Functions as children

 It's easy to forget, but React really is just Javascript, and `this.props.children` is no different.
 Using the same pattern as above, we can refactor this a bit more to make it even easier to reason about and read.
-Instead of passing a prop called render, what if we just expected the propsl children to be a function?
+Instead of passing a prop called render, what if we just expected the props children to be a function?
 That means the child being rendered could still have access to the state that is in the wrapper, too!
+Children being a function is a render prop too.
+They don't need to be explicitly called render, only used to render the component.

 ```
 class Wrapper extends Component {